Get More Show and Less Tell in Your Memoir

 There are ways to rework your stories so that you can minimize “telling” and maximize “showing.”
-The biggest “telling” offense is perhaps the overuse of descriptive adjectives and adverbs.
+The biggest “telling” offense against more show and less tell is perhaps the overuse of descriptive adjectives and adverbs.

 One possible solution to this problem is not especially difficult.
 Replace at least half of your descriptive adjectives and adverbs with settings, dialogue, and actions.